gitnik17/transly/README.rst

 Transly
 =======
 Transly is a Python library for dealing with transliteration.
 It currently supports Hindi to English and English to Hindi transliteration.
-All the pre-trained models can be found inside trained_models folder.
+Pre-trained models can be found inside trained_models folder.
 New models can also be trained on custom data.

 Installation
 ============